ckf2102/DAT7-Coursework/Class2.md

 - Generally we will only be doing pushes for our own repo
 - We will be pulling from the DAT7 repo
 - Clone is the initializing --> after that, you can just pull

+*Merge Conflicts*
+- Before you edit any DAT7 files, copy them elsewhere first and make edits to those copies
+	- If Kevin makes any edits while I'm making edits, there are going to be problems...